jasondebolt/phoenix/Phoenix/README.md

 #### Create a repo in github
 1. Create a blank repo in GitHub with an all lowercase repo name.
-    * The name of the repo should be short and lowercase, ideally having the same name as the project name.
+    * The name of the repo should be short and lowercase with no special characters (dashes are ok).
 2. Make sure to add this repo under the correct organization
 3. Add the group that includes the GitHub user whose access token is used to create webhooks for your project.
 4. Clone the this repo and change the remote path